eda-ricercatore/gulyas-scripts/notes/uml.md

 Stronger connascence imply that more effort and cost is required to make
-	appropriate changes in the dependers \cite{WikipediaContributors2018j}.
+	appropriate/compensating changes in the dependers (or connascent elements) \cite{WikipediaContributors2018j}.